react-native-community/RNNewArchitectureApp/RUN.md

 ## Issues

-The following is the list of issues found while executing the migration with their resolution or workaround.
+The following is a list of issues found while executing the migration with their resolution or workaround.
 * [React Native and Hermes incopatibility](#hermes)
 * [Folly compiler flags](#folly)
 * [Components not properly generated](#components) -> to check whether this is a real issue)